Limited Access: Yes

-In the first two years at FSU, students should take courses to complete the following: General Education requirements, Multicultural Course requirements, and Prerequisite Coursework requirements.
+In the first two years at FSU, students should take courses to complete the following: General Education requirements, Diversity requirements, and Prerequisite Coursework requirements.
 Some courses may fulfill requirements in multiple areas.
 Electives in the first two years should focus on gaining additional exposure to the social and behavioral sciences, and on improving communication and analytical reasoning skills.

 Prerequisite Coursework: (21 hours)

 The following courses must be completed with a C minus or better:

 * CGS X518 (3) Spreadsheets for Business or CGS X100 (3) Microcomputer Applications for Business or

 MAC X233 (3) Calculus for Business and Non-Physical Sciences

 * Students taking CGS X100 or other approved course will also need to take CGS 2518 at FSU.